This page contains affiliate links. Please read our disclosure for more info.

 Best Rides at Epcot

-These are the Epcot must do rides that you won’t want to miss.
+These are the Epcot must do rides ranked in order of our personal preference.

 1) Guardians of the Galaxy: Cosmic Rewind